Germany seeks 'level playing field' in China | DW | 19.06.2019

 During his visit, the German economy minister is expected to meet with Commerce Minister Zhong Shan as well as Industry and Information Technology Minister Miao Wei.
 On Thursday, he will meet with Chinese Deputy Premier Liu He, who is also the chief negotiator in trade talks with the US.

 It is Altmaier's second visit to China in two months.
-In April, Altmaier visited China for a summit for the Belt and Road Initiative summit, Beijing's ambitious infrastructure project to bolster trade links to Europe and Africa.
+In April, he attended a summit on the Belt and Road Initiative summit, Beijing's ambitious infrastructure project to bolster trade links to Europe and Africa.
 At the time, he called for a speedy end to the US-China trade war.

 Read more: How much damage are Trump's tariffs doing to the Chinese economy?